csci-1301/csci-1301.github.io/lectures/040_operators/readme.md

     - Casting from a larger integer to a smaller integer: the most significant *bits* are truncated -- remember that numbers are stored in binary format

-    - This can cause weird results, since the least-significant *bits* of a number in binary don't correspond to the least significant *digits* of the equivalent base-10 number
+    - This can cause weird results, since the least-significant *bits* of a number in binary do not correspond to the least significant *digits* of the equivalent base-10 number

     - Casting from another floating point type to `decimal`: Either value is stored precisely (no rounding), or *program crashes* with `System.OverflowException` if value is larger than `decimal`'s maximum value: